-The following selected consolidated statements of operations and other consolidated financial data for the years ended December 31, 2009, December 31, 2010 and December 31, 2011 (Successor Period) (other than the income (loss) per ADS data) and the selected consolidated balance sheet data as of December 31, 2010 and 2011 (Successor Period) have been derived from our audited consolidated financial statements, which is included elsewhere in this annual report on Form 20-F. The following selected consolidated statements of operations and other consolidated financial data for the period from January 1, 2007 to October 30, 2007 (Predecessor Period), for the period from September 10, 2007 to December 31, 2007 (Successor Period) and the selected consolidated balance sheet data as of December 31, 2008 and 2009 (Successor Period) have been derived from our audited consolidated financial statements, which are not included in this annual report on Form 20-F. You should read the selected consolidated financial data in conjunction with those financial statements and the related notes and "Item 5.
+The following selected consolidated statements of operations and other consolidated financial data for the years ended December 31, 2010, December 31, 2011 and December 31, 2012 (other than the income (loss) per ADS data) and the selected consolidated balance sheet data as of December 31, 2011 and 2012 have been derived from our audited consolidated financial statements, which is included elsewhere in this annual report on Form 20-F. The selected consolidated balance sheet data as of December 31, 2008 and 2009 have been derived from our audited consolidated financial statements, which is included elsewhere in this annual report on Form 20-F. You should read the selected consolidated financial data in conjunction with those financial statements and the related notes and "Item 5.
 Operating and Financial Review and Prospects" included elsewhere in this annual report on Form 20-F. Our consolidated financial statements are prepared and presented in accordance with generally accepted accounting principles in the United States, or U.S. GAAP.
-The consolidated financial statements of each of us and our predecessor are prepared and presented in accordance with U.S. GAAP.
+Our consolidated financial statements are prepared and presented in accordance with U.S. GAAP.
 Our historical results are not necessarily indicative of our results expected for any future periods.